mlbeau/mlbeau/README.md

 </a>

-### Glad to see you here!
-I'm a data scientist twenty years in the making - I began my career in industrial automation and have worked as a data analyst and software engineer along the way.
-The common thread thoughout my career has been centered on data and extracting insights from it.
-Currently, I'm a supply chain intelligence analyst at Carrier Corporation concerned with forecasting and optimization.
+## Welcome to My Data Science Portfolio!

+Glad to see you here!
+I'm Michael Beauchamp, a seasoned data scientist with a passion for extracting insights from data.
+With two decades of experience in industrial automation, data analysis, and software engineering, I've honed my skills to tackle complex challenges in the world of data.

+### About Me

+Currently, I'm a Supply Chain Intelligence Analyst at Carrier Corporation, where I'm deeply involved in forecasting and optimization.
+Throughout my career, I've been on a journey of continuous learning, and I'm excited about the dynamic nature of data science and its potential to drive innovation.

+### Portfolio Highlights

-This portfolio is a work in progress but will include what I hope are useful and informative projects to the reader touching on key aspects of the data science life cycle.
+My portfolio is a work in progress and will soon feature a collection of projects that showcase various aspects of the data science life cycle.
+Some areas I'm diving into include:

-I'll be focusing on the following areas that I find interesting at the moment:

-- Recommendation Systems
-- Deep Learning
+- Data Science and Machine Learning
+- Computer Vision
-- NLP and AI
+- Natural Language Processing (NLP) and Artificial Intelligence (AI)

+### Connect with Me

-Feel free to connect with me on LinkedIn.
+Let's connect!
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mlbeauchamp/) and explore my thoughts on data science on [Medium](https://medium.com/@mlbeauchamp).

+If you're interested in collaboration, have questions, or just want to chat about data science, you can also reach me at mlbeauchamp58@gmail.com.

+Looking forward to connecting with fellow data enthusiasts and sharing knowledge!

 Regards,

--Michael Beauchamp
+Michael Beauchamp

 Data Scientist | Writer | Lifelong Learner

 <br/>